The evidential argument from hell argues that the existence of hell (if it exists) makes God’s existence improbable.

 4. Therefore, all else being equal, the hypothesis of UV is more probable than the hypothesis of ECT

 Now let’s consider a third and final argument with the two competing hypotheses of Christian theism and naturalism.
+Furthermore, this particular argument will include a piece of data that both sides of the debate will agree exists.

 1. There are some people in the actual world who do not believe that hell exists